davidcai/blog/content/posts/angular-tutorials.md

 The tutorial might be a bit confusing to navigate.
 Make sure you scroll all the way to the top, and click the "START COURSE" button, which will list all the chapters.
 It's recommended starting from the beginning in the order.
 The tutorial walks you through building a gem store project.
 Skipping the previous chapters might make yourself lost.

 At the bottom right corner, you will find the "START CHALLENGES" button which brings you to the exercises.
 The challenge mode gives you an inline editor to play around the code.
-Your editting will be immediately reflected in the "Preview" panel.
+Your editing will be immediately reflected in the "Preview" panel.
 Pretty handy for learn by play.

 The tutorial has a sequel -- "Staying Sharp with Angular.js".
 Alyssa Nicoll will be your mentor.
 The first chapter covers router.
 It is free.
 The following chapters might need payment to unlock.